 For Secure Tenants

 The Rent Officer will write to you before setting the new rent to advise you of the proposed changes, you then have 28 days to make representations and the Rent Officer will note your comments before deciding the final rent.
-If you think that the final rent set by the Rent Officer is still too high, you may appeal to an independent Rent Assessment Committee who will reconsider the rent.
-Their decision is final.
-The rent fixed by the Rent Assessment Committee may be higher, lower or the same as the rent originally registered by the Rent Officer
+If you think that the final rent set by the Rent Officer is still too high, you may appeal by writing to the Rent Officer within 28 days of receiving their decision.

 For Assured Tenants

-You can appeal to the Rent Assessment Committee, who will compare your rent with rents charged for similar properties and to other market rents in the area.
+You can appeal to the Residential Proprty Tribunal, who will compare your rent with rents charged for similar properties and to other market rents in the area.
 You will be told how to appeal when you are advised of your rent changes.

 From 1 October 2007 all new tenants will not be able to appeal against the first rent increase as this increase is not covered by Section 13 of the Housing Act 1988.